katedobroth/test-doc/_sections/monitor_system.md

 ## Dashboard {#dashboard}

 1. From the __Datacloud__ tab, click on the name of the data lake or data mart that you want to monitor.

+    Note that dashboard metrics are not available for Kafka clusters.
+    {:.note}
 1. Select the __Dashboard__ tab.
 1. By default, the __Dashboard__ tab shows charts for the past hour.
 You can select a different timeframe at the top of the screen.